alta-max/alta-max/README.md

 - 👋 Hi, I’m @alta-max
-- 🌱 Developer (Mobile, Web, Desktop)
+- 🌱 Software Engineer (Mobile, Web, Desktop)
-- 📫 How to reach me altamashsayed47@gmail.com
+- 📫 How to reach me altamashsayed1412@gmail.com

 <!---
 alta-max/alta-max is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.